Adposition: Case affixes

 Even so, a clear distinction cannot always be made.
 For example, the post-nominal elements in Japanese and Korean are sometimes called case particles and sometimes postpositions.
-Sometimes they are analysed as two different groups because they have different characteristics (e.g., the ability to combine with focus particles), but in such analysis, it is unclear which words should fall into which group.
+Sometimes they are analyzed as two different groups because they have different characteristics (e.g., the ability to combine with focus particles), but in such analysis, it is unclear which words should fall into which group.

 Turkish, Finnish and Hungarian have both extensive case-marking and postpositions, but there is evidence to help distinguish the two: